NautilusTrader

 • Decoupling between publishers and subscribers who don't need to know about each other.

-• Global Reach where messages can be received by multiple subscribers.
+• Global reach where messages can be received by multiple subscribers.

 • Advanced scenarios requiring full control over messaging.